 * Note about ballet slippers: please do not purchase ballet slippers that are padded and have no strap.

-All Combo Classes – Any color leotard, any color tights or black dance pants or black dance shorts, pink ballet slippers and black tap or jazz shoes.
+Creative Movement, Combo, and Homeschool Classes – Any color leotard, any color tights or black dance pants or black dance shorts, pink ballet slippers and black tap or jazz shoes.
 Tap ties encouraged.
 Boys may wear t-shirts, dance pants or shorts, and black ballet and tap shoes.
 Please cut ballet slipper strings to about 1” length, and tuck inside shoe when wearing.
 Hair pulled back.

 Tap Classes – Leotard or T-shirt, black dance shorts or black dance pants or leggings.
 Pink or tan tights optional instead of, or with shorts/pants/leggings.
 Socks permitted, but must be very thin and fitted.
 Black tap shoes.